scrosland/dotfiles/INSTALL.md

 ## For Mac OS X:

-Follow the Linux/Unix instructions, but instead of installing the markedly ruby gem, install Marked2 from http://marked2app.com/.
+Follow the Linux/Unix instructions, and then install Marked2 from http://marked2app.com.

 Then: